bendtherules/bendtherules.github.com/posts/function-name-binding.md

 hello() ✅
 ```

-`hello` gets defined as a variable
+`hello` gets defined as a variable in the lexical scope
 These are the 2 cases that we'll look at for all the function constructs.